ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/multisig-js.md

 # Interact with multisig wallets using TypeScript

 :::danger
-This page is heavily outdated and will be reworked soon.
+This page is heavily outdated and will be updated soon.

-Please check [this repo](https://github.com/ton-blockchain/multisig-contract-v2) for the updated info.
+See the [multisig-contract-v2](https://github.com/ton-blockchain/multisig-contract-v2), the most up-to-date multisignature contract on TON.

-To get successful results do not update the packages and do not use yarn.
+Use npm and do not update.
 :::

 ## Introduction
 If you don't know what is multisig wallet in TON, you can check it out [here](/v3/guidelines/smart-contracts/howto/multisig)

-Following this steps you will learn how to:
+Following these steps you will learn how to:
  * Create and deploy multisig wallet
  * Create, sign and send transactions with that wallet